lougheedlab/eDNA_Manual/src/sections/Section 9.rst

 high Perc.
 Ident., then the hit sequence is identified at the nearest shared taxonomic level (e.g. genus) (Figure 24).

-The E value (expected value) indicates the number of expected hits found by chance.
-The smaller the E value, the better the hit.
-E values should not be ≥ 0.01 and an E value < 1e-50 shows very high quality.
+The :math:`E` value (expected value) indicates the number of expected hits found by chance.
+The smaller the :math:`E` value, the better the hit. :math:`E` values should not be ≥ 0.01 and an :math:`E` value < 1e-50 shows very high quality.
 An E-value of 0.01 means that up to 1% of hits can be expected to be found by chance.

 *Accession* is the unique identifier of the matching sequence.
 Clicking on the identifier opens a new window with all information on that sequence (e.g. source, reference, authors,